GlynnPowell/atomicmedia/README.md

 5. **Backend core implementation** – Implement task CRUD, business rules, persistence with SQLite, error handling, and configuration for local development.
 6. **Frontend core implementation** – Build the React + TypeScript UI (task list, create/edit/delete, status changes, filtering, and UX details like loading and error states).
 7. **Testing** – Add essential tests (unit tests for domain and application logic; a small number of integration/API tests).
-8. **Dockerisation** – Add Dockerfiles and a `docker-compose.yml` to run API, DB, and frontend with one command.
-9. **Azure notes** – Document an outline for deploying to Azure, including configuration via environment variables and Key Vault.
+8. **Azure notes** – Document an outline for deploying to Azure, including configuration via environment variables and Key Vault.
-10. **Docs & polish** – Finalise this README with concrete run instructions, record trade-offs and future improvements, and do a final UX and code cleanup pass.
+9. **Docs & polish** – Finalise this README with concrete run instructions, record trade-offs and future improvements, and do a final UX and code cleanup pass.

 This README will be updated as each step is completed.